metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 - Name: Metabase-network
 - IPv4 CIDR: 192.168.0.0/21 (here you can use any IP range that fits your network design, in this specific example we will need 6 subnets)

-### 2.2 Creating subnets
+### 1.2 Creating subnets

 We're going to create 6 subnets: two for the load balancer, two for the Metabase application itself and the rest for the database.
-This will allow your application to be highly available and only fail if the whole AWS region goes down.
+This will allow your application to be highly available and only fail if these 2 zones or the whole AWS region goes down.

 To create subnets, go to the Subnets section and click on the button "Create Subnet" on the top right side of the page.